ericwork2008/Java-Advanced-Study/Algorithm.md

 	Functional languages tend to use recursion. (i.e. Haskell) Imperative languages tend to use iteration. (i.e. Ruby) Check out this Stack Overflow post for more info.
+## Traversal Techinics
+Traversal, to process data, we have following condition
+- For result or intermedia data, we may have partial information for cache/memoization
+- Sometimes, one primitive data cannot have enough information.
+We can defined our Class to hold more than one data field.

+Recursion Tree/Combination/Permutation/etc. It depend on the problem.
+We have following hints
+- Search Space = Know Partial + dfs(remaining)
+- Search Space = Know Partial + Pick/Non-Pick (Present level and next level all have the pick/non-pick)
+- Search Space = DFS(n-1) + Process(n)
+- Search Space = DFS(Left Part) + DFS(Right Part)  (Devide and Conque)
+- Most time, we have mainFunc + helper dfs function.
+- For input have duplicate case, most time we need sort.
+Avoid duplicate item by "i > index && cand[i] == cand[i - 1]) continue"

+Iteration Combination
+- Search Space = Partial + Choice/Non-Choice for each Item

+### Operation Tech:
+1) Remaining list
+2) Copy result from List, then create new List + append new element

+### Backtracking
+1) Do not change source data.
+2) backtracking: ex: `list.remove(list.size() - 1)`

+### Complexity
+- If algorithm each level create x child, If it have n level.
+Then the node total number is x^n
+- T(n) = x * T(n-1), BigO time will be `O(x^n)`

 ## Pseudo Code of Moving Through an Array (this is why iteration is used for this)
 ```